codeoverflow-org/chatoverflow-wiki/development/Pluggable-migration-guide.md

 Here are the required steps to make your plugin compatible with the new format:

 1. Delete your class implementing `Pluggable`.
-Its not used anymore got removed from the api.
+Its not used anymore and got removed from the api.

 2. Create the resources directory at `yourPlugin/src/main/resources`.